BinL233/my-projects/README.md

 2. Features
     - Decode Json for configuration and encode back for persistence.
-    - A map of campus centered on the center of campus and showing most of central campus.
+    - A map of campus centered on the center of campus and showing most of the central campus.
     - It shows the users' current location.
-Users can found the building annotations near them.
+Users can find the building annotations near them.
     - A list of buildings which user can select and favorite.
 Also, the filter function allows users to filter and sort the list in a variety of ways.
-    - Provide detailed information about each building, including name, when it was built, photos.
+    - Provide detailed information about each building, including name, built time, photos.
-    - The navigation function guides the user to the corresponding building or any destinations he wants to go.
+    - The navigation function guides the user to the corresponding building or any destination he wants to go.

 ### [CPU Organization and Design](https://github.com/BinL233/Computer-Organization-and-Design)